Milan Stanković: 2007–2010: Career beginnings and Eurovision

-2011-2020: Milan and collaboration with Jala & Buba
+2011–2020: Milan and collaboration with Jala & Buba

 After Eurovision, Stanković was dropped from Grand Production due to breech of contract, according to its then CEO and owner Saša Popović.
-This situation, along with his breakup with Rada Manojlović, led Milan to take a brief hiatus from public.
+This situation, along with his breakup with Rada Manojlović, led Milan to take a brief hiatus from public performance.
 In September 2013, Stanković released the single "Od mene se odvikavaj".
 He than participated in the Pink Music Festival 2014 with "Luda ženo", where he received three awards.
 In September 2014, he also became a judge on the children's singing competition Pinkove Zvezdice, on which he continued appearing for four non-consecutive seasons.
-On 3 March 2015, Stanković announced his sophomore album by releasing two singles - "Mašina" and "Nisi mu ti žena".
+On 3 March 2015, Stanković announced his sophomore album by releasing two singles – "Mašina" and "Nisi mu ti žena".
 In July, he collaborated with Serbian rapper Mimi Mercedez and turbo-folk singer Mile Kitić on the single "Gadure".
 In September, he released his eponymous EP under City Records, which featured previously released singles and three new songs.

-In February 2017, Milan released single "Ego" featuring Bosnian hip hop duo Jala Brat and Buba Corelli.
-As of May 2022, the music video has collected over eighty million views on YouTube, making it his biggest song on this platform.
-Between 2018 and 2019, he released three more singles - "Trans", "Kripton" (2018) and "Brane mi te" (2019), as a part of his so-called "Tokyo trilogy".
+In February 2017, Milan released the single "Ego" featuring Bosnian hip hop duo Jala Brat and Buba Corelli.
+As of May 2022, the music video has collected over eighty million views on YouTube, making it his most viewed song on this platform.
+Between 2018 and 2019, he released three more singles – "Trans", "Kripton" (2018) and "Brane mi te" (2019), as a part of his so-called "Tokyo trilogy".
 Stanković worked with Jala Brat and Buba Corelli once again on the single "Pablo", released in July 2020.

+Personal life

+Stanković was in an on-again, off-again relationship with fellow-Zvezde Granda contestant Rada Manojlović between 2008 and 2012.